open-wc/open-wc/docs/docs/development/hot-module-replacement.md

 To "hot replace" an edited web component we have to be able to detect component definitions in your code.
 By default we look for usage of `customElements.define` and extending from `HTMLElement`.

 For other use cases, you can specify base classes or decorators to indicate component definitions.

-We have some presets shown above which configure this for libraries that we know to work with HMR.
+> If you are using a preset, the detection will already be configured correctly.

 ### Base classes